kit-dsn/lightning-tla/Readme.md

 The repository also includes scripts to reproduce the results reported in Table 1 and Table 2 of the paper and to check every refinement step in simulation mode.

+This readme gives an overview of the main specification files and models in this repository and a guide on how to run the model checker.
+For a detailed documentation of the ideas behind the specification, we refer to the appendix of the paper's [extended version](https://arxiv.org/abs/2505.15568).

 Overview of Files
 -----------------